-The Board currently has seven (7) members comprising one Executive Chairman, three (3) Executive Directors (including the Group Managing Director) and three (3) Independent Non-Executive Directors.
-The profile of each Director is presented on pages 29 to 31 of this Annual Report.
-The composition of independent non-executive directors is in compliance with the minimum prescribed in Paragraph 15.02(1) of MMLR (i.e. 3/7) which states that "a listed issuer must ensure that at least 2 directors or 1/3 of the board of directors of a listed issuer, whichever is the higher, are independent directors" to ensure that there is sufficient independent element in the Board to provide the necessary check and balance within the Board.
+The Board currently has seven (7) members comprising one (1) Executive Chairman, three (3) Executive Directors (including the Group Managing Director) and three (3) Independent Non-Executive Directors.
+The profile of each Director is presented on pages 30 to 33 of this Annual Report.
+The composition of Independent Non-Executive Directors is in compliance with the minimum prescribed in Paragraph 15.02(1) of MMLR (i.e. 3/7) which states that "a listed issuer must ensure that at least 2 directors or 1/3 of the board of directors of a listed issuer, whichever is the higher, are independent directors" to ensure that there is sufficient independent element in the Board to provide the necessary check and balance within the Board.

-Although, the above composition departed from Practice 4.1 of MCCG which requires that at least half of the Board comprise of independent directors, the Board is in the opinion that, through formal assessments conducted on the Board and Board Committees and the independence of the independent directors, the Board concluded that the independent directors are professionals who have a diverse range of skills, knowledge and experiences in relevant fields and independent directors had demonstrated their independence and objectivity during the Board and Board committees' proceedings.
-Therefore, adequate degree of independence is maintained notwithstanding the fact that only 42.9% of the Board is independent directors.
+Although, the above composition departed from Practice 5.2 of MCCG which requires that at least half of the Board comprise of Independent Directors, the Board is in the opinion that, through formal assessments conducted on the Board and Board Committees and the independence of the independent directors, the Board concluded that the Independent Directors are professionals who have a diverse range of skills, knowledge and experiences in relevant fields, and Independent Directors had demonstrated their independence and objectivity during the Board and Board Committees' proceedings.
+Therefore, adequate degree of independence is maintained notwithstanding the fact that only 42.9% of the Board are Independent Directors.
 Therefore, there is no disproportionate imbalance of power and authority on the Board between the Non-Independent and Independent Directors.
 The Board will continue to monitor and review the adequacy and effectiveness of the independent and objectivity element within the Board from time to time to ensure that it is adequate and effective.
-Please refer to Practice 4.1 of CG Report for further details.
+Please refer to Practice 5.2 of CG Report for further details.